atlassian/data-center-helm-charts/docs/docs/examples/bamboo/REMOTE_AGENTS.md

 !!!tip "Custom agents"

+        By default the Bamboo agent Helm chart will deploy the [bamboo-agent-base](https://hub.docker.com/r/atlassian/bamboo-agent-base){.external} Docker image.
+This image provides the following capabilities out of the box:

+        * JDK 11
+        * Git & Git LFS
+        * Maven 3
+        * Python 3

         For details on defining and deploying agents with custom/additional capabilities view the [agent capabilities guide](AGENT_CAPABILITIES.md)

 ## Scaling the agent count